sympy/sympy/doc/src/tutorial/intro.rst

 As we will see later, in SymPy, variables are defined using ``symbols``.
-Unlike many symbolic manipulation systems, variables in SymPy must be defined before they are used (the reason for this will be discussed later).
+Unlike many symbolic manipulation systems, variables in SymPy must be defined before they are used (the reason for this will be discussed in the :ref:`next section <tutorial-gotchas-symbols>`).

-..
-When the above discussion exists, hyperlink to it from here

 Let us define a symbolic expression, representing the mathematical expression `x + 2y`.